 Make Planning Processes More Inclusive: WSDOT is committed to combatting racism and is working to enhance diversity, equity, and inclusion efforts.
 WSDOT will be placing an emphasis on environmental justice assessments of regional transportation plans and regional transportation improvement programs.
-Please work with your WSDOT requests that MPOs and RTPOs work with Tribal and Regional Integrated Planning Office regional coordinators to determine how to best address these requirements for your their respective organizations.
+WSDOT requests that MPOs and RTPOs work with Tribal and Regional Integrated Planning Office regional coordinators to determine how to best address these requirements for their respective organizations.